LaDontae Henton

-LaDontae Henton (born January 6, 1992) is an American former professional basketball player.
-He played college basketball for Providence before playing professionally in Spain, the Philippines, NBA G League, Hungary and Israel.
-He is currently a special assistant to the head coach at Providence.
+LaDontae Lee Henton (born January 6, 1992) is an American basketball coach and former player who is currently an assistant coach at Georgetown.
+He played college basketball for Providence before playing professionally in Spain, the Philippines, NBA G League, Hungary, and Israel.

 High school career

 A 6'6" small forward, Henton went to Eastern High School in Lansing, Michigan, where he was a four-time first-team all-state player and averaged 22.2 points per game for his career.
 He left as the fourth best rebounder in Michigan prep history, averaging 14.5 rebounds per game.

 College career

 Henton originally was set to attend Dayton, but after Dayton coach Brian Gregory left for Georgia Tech, he became new Providence coach Ed Cooley's first recruit.
 In his freshman season, Henton averaged 14.3 points and 8.6 rebounds per game and was named to the Big East Conference All-Rookie team.

 As a senior, Henton enjoyed a breakout season.
 After leading the Big East in scoring at 19.7 points per game, he was named first-team All-conference and helped lead the Friars to their second consecutive NCAA tournament appearance for the first time since the 1988–89 and 1989–90 seasons.
 He was also named the USBWA District I Player of the Year and an honorable mention All-American by the Associated Press.

 Henton finished his Friar career with 2,059 points and 1,054 rebounds, becoming the second player in school history to achieve the 2000/1000 milestone (Ryan Gomes was the first).